MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 >[!Note]
 >User progress sync will happen only once a day (at 12 AM system time).

-### How to add content in a different language locally to support users using a native language?
+### Adding content in a different language locally to support users using a native language

 Currently, the online [parent-child course](../settings/customize-languages-for-the-learners-on-the-platform.md#customize-languages-on-the-platform) relationship for languages is not supported through content sync.
 However, the following languages are supported on an edge device (English, French, Dutch, Spanish).